 Unfortunately, no food or drink (including water) can be brought into the warehouse.

-We do have privacy rooms available at Golden Valley and Maplewood.
+We do have privacy rooms available at our Maplewood or Brooklyn Park location.
 Simply ask a staff member, and they will be happy to direct you to them.

 Please note that for off-site events or activities, we cannot guarantee there will be privacy rooms available.